Clinical Pastoral Education

 Jo.Hirschmann@mountsinai.org

-Jo Hirschmann is a board-certified chaplain and an ACPE Certified Educator.
-She serves as the Director of Clinical Pastoral Education for the Center for Spirituality and Health, is an Assistant Clinical Professor in the Department of Medical Education at the Icahn School of Medicine at Mount Sinai, and is a Fellow of the American College of Healthcare Executives.
+Jo Hirschmann is a board-certified chaplain, an ACPE Certified Educator, and a rabbi ordained by the Reform Movement.
+She serves as the Senior Director of Education for the Center for Spirituality and Health, is an Assistant Professor in the Department of Medical Education at the Icahn School of Medicine at Mount Sinai, and is a Fellow of the American College of Healthcare Executives.
 Jo has adapted CPE’s learning model for healthcare managers and directors and, in partnership with Mount Sinai’s Office for Diversity and Inclusion, co-created a series of training videos on best practices in the spiritual care of transgender patients.
-She is a co-author of Maps and Meaning: Levitical Models for Contemporary Care, and she teaches and writes about chaplaincy practice and pastoral education.
+She is a co-author of Maps and Meaning: Levitical Models for Contemporary Care, and she teaches and writes about chaplaincy practice and spiritual care education.

 Rabbi Rachel Van Thyn, BCC, ACPE